patchew-project/qemu/docs/interop/vhost-user.rst

   When this argument is given, the backend program is started with the vhost-user socket as file descriptor FDNUM.
 It is incompatible with --socket-path.

+--keep-listening

+  When this option is provided, the backend program must keep listening after the client disconnects.
+It accepts only 1 connection at a time on each UNIX domain socket.
+This prevents the management layer from having to spawn a new backend program each and every time the client disconnects.

 --print-capabilities